-Students in the Traditional Undergraduate Program will be allowed to register for a maximum on one course per term in the equivalent School of Professional Studies program (major).
-Approval must be granted by the student's advisor, the SPS Academic Advisor, and the Office of the Registrar.
+Students in the Traditional Undergraduate Program will be allowed to register for a maximum on one course per term in the equivalent Adult Degree Completion program (major).
+Approval must be granted by the student's advisor, the ADC Academic Advisor, and the Office of the Registrar.